peavy-log/android/README.md

 ## Install

-1. Add the JitPack repository to `repositories` in the project gradle:
+1. Add the JitPack repository to `repositories` in the settings gradle:

     ```groovy
     dependencyResolutionManagement {